Trade and Globalization

 Is this statistical association between economic output and trade causal?

-Among the potential growth-enhancing factors that may come from greater global economic integration are: Competition (firms that fail to adopt new technologies and cut costs are more likely to fail and to be replaced by more dynamic firms); Economies of scale (firms that can export to the world face larger demand, and under the right conditions, they can operate at larger scales where the price per unit of product is lower); Learning and innovation (firms that trade gain more experience and exposure to develop and adopt technologies and industry standards from foreign competitors).2
+Among the potential growth-enhancing factors that may come from greater global economic integration are: competition (firms that fail to adopt new technologies and cut costs are more likely to fail and be replaced by more dynamic firms); economies of scale (firms that can export to the world face larger demand, and under the right conditions, they can operate at larger scales where the price per unit of product is lower); learning and innovation (firms that trade gain more experience and exposure to develop and adopt technologies and industry standards from foreign competitors).12

 Are these mechanisms supported by the data?
 Let's take a look at the available empirical evidence.

-Causality: Evidence from cross-country differences in trade, growth and productivity
+Evidence from cross-country differences in trade, growth, and productivity

-This body of evidence suggests trade is indeed one of the factors driving national average incomes (GDP per capita) and macroeconomic productivity (GDP per worker) over the long run.5
+This body of evidence suggests trade is indeed one of the factors driving national average incomes (GDP per capita) and macroeconomic productivity (GDP per worker) over the long run.15

 Pavcnik (2002) examined the effects of liberalized trade on plant productivity in the case of Chile, during the late 1970s and early 1980s.
 She found a positive impact on firm productivity in the import-competing sector.
-And she also found evidence of aggregate productivity improvements from the reshuffling of resources and output from less to more efficient producers.
-6
+She also found evidence of aggregate productivity improvements from the reshuffling of resources and output from less to more efficient producers.16

-Bloom, Draca and Van Reenen (2016) examined the impact of rising Chinese import competition on European firms over the period 1996-2007, and obtained similar results.
+Bloom, Draca, and Van Reenen (2016) examined the impact of rising Chinese import competition on European firms over the period 1996-2007 and obtained similar results.
 They found that innovation increased more in those firms most affected by Chinese imports.
-And they found evidence of efficiency gains through two related channels: innovation increased and new existing technologies were adopted within firms; and aggregate productivity also increased because employment was reallocated towards more technologically advanced firms.7
+They also found evidence of efficiency gains through two related channels: innovation increased and new existing technologies were adopted within firms, and aggregate productivity also increased because employment was reallocated towards more technologically advanced firms.17

-On the whole, the available evidence suggests trade liberalization does improve economic efficiency.
-This evidence comes from different political and economic contexts, and includes both micro and macro measures of efficiency.
+Overall, the available evidence suggests that trade liberalization does improve economic efficiency.
+This evidence comes from different political and economic contexts and includes both micro and macro measures of efficiency.

-This result is important, because it shows that there are gains from trade.
-But of course efficiency is not the only relevant consideration here.
-As we discuss in a companion blog post, the efficiency gains from trade are not generally equally shared by everyone.
+This result is important because it shows that there are gains from trade.
+But of course, efficiency is not the only relevant consideration here.
+As we discuss in a companion article, the efficiency gains from trade are not generally equally shared by everyone.
 The evidence from the impact of trade on firm productivity confirms this: "reshuffling workers from less to more efficient producers" means closing down some jobs in some places.
 Because distributional concerns are real it is important to promote public policies – such as unemployment benefits and other safety-net programs – that help redistribute the gains from trade.

 Trade has distributional consequences